Controller Implementation¶

 qold = qref;

-Returning “true” as the return value against the initialize function conveys to the simulator that the initialization succeeded.
+Finally, by returning true as the return value of the initialize function, we inform the simulator that initialization was successful.

-As with initializing, use the for statement below:
+Similar to initialization, with the following for statement

 for(int i=0; i < ioBody->numJoints(); ++i){